harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 sidebar_position: 2
 ---

->>>>> When you install chaos infra on your EKS cluster, you install an execution plane where there will be 2 accounts:
+XXXXXX When you install chaos infra on your EKS cluster, you install an execution plane where there will be 2 accounts:

-K8s Service account > `litmus-chaos` > runs experiments
+K8s Service account > `litmus-admin` > runs experiments
 AWS source account acts as "...."

 Target accounts > where you'll run experiments against resources and services in those accounts